ThiruloMohan/Formula_One_Project/README.md

 7. Angular Material
 8. Angular

 To run the project, users should have angular local envirnoment setup.
+Project Files folder consists of the "src" folder and other required json files.
+By installling node modules we can run the applicatioin.

 Local Setup Prerequiste: